 Breathe.
 Let’s mix it up with some ideas of how to feast well and actually enjoy the process of cooking and eating.
-Remember that even if you’re cooking for one or two people, Thanksgiving is a meal that thrives on helping hands and in the midst of a pandemic, we take the help we have around us, gratefully.
-Sacrificing a crowd now ensures more years with more loved ones later.
+Remember that even if you’re cooking for one or two people, Thanksgiving is a meal that thrives on helping hands so take the help that’s offered gratefully.
+That glorious chaos of the kitchen is what makes this holiday so special.

 First, I don’t think I have to tell you that there will be no stuffed bird on our table this year.
 So I have no advice for you on that piece of the feast.
-Except this: if there is a turkey on the menu and you’re a vegan, please don’t use this precious moment of togetherness to lecture what few loved ones you can have around you.
+Except this: if there is a turkey on the menu and you’re a vegan, please don’t use this precious moment of togetherness to lecture your loved ones.
 Not today.
-Not after this year.
+Actually, not ever at a holiday table.
 Turn the other cheek and enjoy your Brussels sprouts.

 There are so many vegetable dishes you can use to fill your table with the abundance of the season.